StoyK/StoyK/README.md

 ### Hello, my name is Stoyan Kukev

 ## I'm a high school student and a developer
-- I’m currently learning React and Flutter
+- I’m currently learning React
-- 2020 to half way 2021 Goals: Become a fullstack developer (Currently on schedule)
+- 2020 to half way 2021 Goals: Become a fullstack developer with the MERN stack (Currently on schedule)

 ## Connect with me:
   - Email: samokukata@gmail.com